trailofbits/siderophile/README.md

 Make sure that you have the following requirements:

   * `cargo` must be installed and in your `PATH`
+  * LLVM 9 must be available (see https://crates.io/crates/llvm-ir)

-Then, run `cargo build --release`.
+Then, run `cargo build --release`, and you'll have a Siderophile binary :)

 ## How to use